JmeG/zendesk-salesforce-sdk/README.md

 # Force.com Toolkit for Zendesk

-** This is very much still an early work in progress and hasn't been fully tested yet.

-The Force.com Toolkit for Zendesk allows your Force.com apps to manipulate the Zendesk Core [ API](https://developer.zendesk.com/rest_api).
+The Force.com Toolkit for Zendesk allows your Force.com apps to call the Zendesk Core [ API](https://developer.zendesk.com/rest_api).
 The library provides a set of Apex classes, such as `ZendeskUsersAPI` and `ZendeskTicketsAPI`, that model Zendesk Objects `Users` and `Tickets`.

 ## Installation